ziming/laravel-scrapingbee/README.md

 A PHP Laravel Package for [ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel)

-If you wanted to support my work you can use my [referral link to create an account & paid customer of ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel).
+If you wanted to support my work you can use my [referral link to create an account & be a paid customer of ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel).

-Alternatively there can refer to [Contributing](#Contributing) Section below for other ways to support me.
+Alternatively you can also refer to the [Contributing](#Contributing) Section below for other ways to support me.

 ## Installation